RichardKelley/dendron/docs/2_tutorial_implicit_seq.md

     tree.tick_once()
 ```

 You should again be able to type to your program and have it reply with speech.
-You'll need to manually terminate your program since we don't have a check for `"Goodbye"` any more.
+You'll need to manually terminate your program since we don't have a check for `"Goodbye"` anymore.

 ## Conclusion

-We now have moved all of the management of chat state into our behavior tree.
-This may feel like a lot of work to get back to where we were at the end of Part 1, but in the [next part](3_tutorial_llm_conditional.md) we'll see how managing the chat state inside the tree allows us to add another language model that will analyze the human's input to decide whether or not it would be appropriate to end the conversation.
+We now have moved all the management of chat state into our behavior tree.
+This may feel like a lot of work to get back to where we were at the end of Part 1, but in the [next part](3_tutorial_llm_conditional.md) we'll see how managing the chat state inside the tree allows us to add another language model that will analyze the human's input to decide whether it would be appropriate to end the conversation.